camunda/camunda-docs-manual/content/user-guide/process-engine/password-hashing.md

   public boolean check(String password, String encrypted) {
     // do something
   }

+  @Override
+  public String hashAlgorithmName() {
+	// This name is used to resolve the algorithm used for the encryption of a password. return "NAME_OF_THE_ALGORITHM";
   }
+}
 ```

 Once this is done, you can use the process engine configuration to plug in the custom implementation by the setting the `passwordEncryptor` property to your custom implmentation, e.g., `MyPasswordEncryptor`.
 See [Process Engine Bootstrapping](../process-engine-bootstrapping) on where you have to set the property for your Camunda environment.

+Note that, even if, you have already users created with passwords hashed by other algorithms, e.g., old custom algorithms or the Camunda default hash algorithm `SHA-512`, they can still automatically be resolved by the engine although you have added you custom algorithm afterwards.
+The property `customPasswordChecker` is a list of hashing algrithms to be used for checking of (older) passwords.
+The Camunda default hashing algorithms are automatically added, so please only add your previous custom `passwordEncryptor` implementation to that list.

 {{< note title="Heads Up!" class="info" >}}